 Once you have your rollerblades on and have set yourself in a position to go, start cautiously by holding the leashed dog as close to your body as possible, before and during the skating process.

-Try to roller skate in vicinities that you and your dog are comfortable with, particularly, where there are no distractions or has lesser traffic.
+Try to skate in vicinities that you and your dog are comfortable with, particularly, where there are no distractions or have lesser traffic.
 This ensures that there is no panic and you both start with a coordinated effort.

 7. Avoid Animals and People

-You need to pick a trail that is quieter and doesn’t have too many distractions – such as people around, traffic, or other animals.
-This is to protect you and the dog from any risk of injury whilst roller skating.
+You need to pick a trail or empty parking lot that is quieter and doesn’t have too many distractions – such as people around, traffic, or other animals.
+This quiet environment is to protect you and the dog from any risk of injury whilst roller skating.
 In view of this, a very good option to start off with can be your driveway or an open space within your house, if available.

 Whenever you travel past another dog or a pet, always ensure that you leave ample space between you two and the other animal.
 It is only natural for the animals to feel anxious and inquisitive when close to each other.